A wild quarter; New trading giant; 1 year to Brexit

 3. Global trading giant: CME Group (CME) is buying London-based fintech company NEX Group (NEXGY) for £3.9 billion ($5.5 billion), the two companies announced on Thursday.

-CME is one of the world's leading futures exchange, while NEX operates electronic foreign exchange and fixed income cash platforms.
+CME is one of the world's leading futures exchanges, while NEX operates electronic foreign exchange and fixed income cash platforms.

 The deal is expected to close in the second half of the year.